 Teaching philosophy is a privilege, joy, and challenge.
-Over the past several years, I have taught hundreds of students from four major universities around Boston.
-I have taught M.A., B.A., and professional students, long distance learners, non-traditional students, and students from a variety of disciplines and backgrounds on a range of topics from the philosophy and ethics of technology to biomedical ethics, existentialism, the philosophy of film, social/political philosophy, meritocracy, and market ethics.
-I would be thrilled to share these classes with your university, but I would also be excited to teach classes in the aesthetics, phenomenology, and 19th/20th century philosophy.
+Over the past several years, I have taught hundreds of students from four major universities around Boston, including M.A., B.A., and professional students, long distance learners, non-traditional students, and students from a variety of disciplines and backgrounds, from small seminars to 90 student lectures.
+I teach a range of topics from the philosophy and ethics of technology to biomedical ethics, existentialism, the philosophy of film, social/political philosophy, meritocracy, and market ethics.
+I would also be excited to teach classes in the aesthetics, phenomenology, and 19th/20th century philosophy.
 In every class, I am struck by the transformational power of philosophy and the excitement of my students.
 I use real-world case studies, close collaborative reading, and rigorous conversation to help my students contextualize, analyze, and engage with pressing philosophical and ethical issues.
-My teaching style is highly conversational, and I emphasize dialectical thinking, problem solving, and erotetic class structure.
-I also encourage my students to think out loud and build personal connections with each other through group activities and projects.
-These strategies appeal to traditional philosophy students, computer science majors, engineers, and other sciences and humanities students alike.
+My teaching style is highly conversational and energetic.
+I emphasize dialectical thinking, problem solving, and erotetic class structure and encourage my students to share ideas in progress and to build personal connections with each other through group activities and collaborative research projects.
+These strategies appeal to traditional philosophy students, computer science majors, engineers, and other sciences and humanities students alike, and help build a thriving classroom community.
 Just today an economics major at Brandies remarked on how much he appreciated the conversational and inquisitive nature of my classes!

-I tend to structure classes around semi-collaborative student driven research projects (examples at www.techandethics.com).
+I tend to structure classes around seminar style discussions and semi-collaborative student driven research projects (examples at www.techandethics.com).
 These projects empower students to develop their own expertise and helps them build confidence while developing essential research and communication skills.
 Several of my students have been so excited by their in-class research that they have later developed their projects into B.A.
 Honors Theses, and a handful have pursued graduate research on topics they began studying in my classes.
-These projects emphasize, even though they are still learning, my student's thoughts and work are situated within broader public and academic conversations.
+These projects emphasize that, even though my students are still learning, their thoughts and work are already situated within broader public and academic conversations.
 Their work matters.
-These projects are scaffolded by smaller assignments like annotated bibliographies, peer exchanges, and extended abstracts, and which helps students dramatically develop their writing skills.
+These projects are scaffolded by smaller assignments like annotated bibliographies, peer exchanges, and extended abstracts, all of which help students dramatically improve their writing skills.

 I challenge my students early.
 I usually begin my Philosophy and Technology classes with Book II of Aristotle's Physics, focusing on the difficult nature/techne distinction and the question of the telos of human activity and technology.
 Students struggle with this text but through carefully developed reading guides and a seminar style discussion, we make significant headway quickly.
 I then assign Joachim Schummer's insightful article, "Aristotle on Technology and Nature", which first clarifies the nature/techne distinction, and then problematizes it by demonstrating that nature and techne substantiate each other in human reason.
 Schumer emphasizes this point by discussing the thorny issues of human genetic engineering and transhumanism, a conversation I then use in class to talk about the way technology forms a feedback loop in human ethical and social activity.
 New technologies change our possibilities of action, which in turn open the door for new technologies.
 With each iteration of the cycle, we invariably change both ourselves and our world.
-So, in the first week of class, students are already confronted with one of the most fundamental questions of modern life: what is our aim in continually shaping and reshaping our world through technology, and what does it mean that we have now turned those aims and strategies on ourselves?
+So, in the first week of class, students are already confronted with one of the most fundamental questions of modern life in context of a specific and important technologies like genetic engineering, and what does it mean that we turn those aims and strategies on ourselves?